Akamitt009/azure-cicd-project/README.md

-# 🚀 Azure Docker CI/CD Pipeline with Jenkins Auto Deployment
+# 🚀 Enterprise Azure CI/CD Pipeline with Docker & Jenkins Automation

 ## 📌 Project Overview

-This project demonstrates a complete CI/CD pipeline implementation using **Azure Linux VM**, **Docker**, **Jenkins**, **GitHub Webhooks**, and **Nginx** for automated deployment.
+This project demonstrates a complete production-style CI/CD pipeline implementation using Microsoft Azure, Docker, Jenkins, and GitHub Webhooks for automated application deployment.

-The objective was to simulate a real-world client requirement where every code push to GitHub automatically triggers a Jenkins pipeline that rebuilds and redeploys the application inside a Docker container without manual intervention.
+The environment was designed to simulate a real-world DevOps workflow where every code push to GitHub automatically triggers a Jenkins pipeline that rebuilds and redeploys the application inside a Docker container without any manual deployment steps.

+The project focuses on automation, containerization, deployment troubleshooting, and real-time continuous delivery workflows commonly used in enterprise cloud environments.

 ---

-# 🧑‍💼 Client Requirement
+# 🧑‍💼 Business Requirement

-The client wanted:

-* Automated deployment workflow
+The objective was to design an automated deployment system capable of:

-* Zero manual deployment steps
+- Eliminating manual deployment processes
-* Fast update delivery after every code change
-* Containerized application deployment
-* CI/CD integration with GitHub
-* Production-like deployment environment on Azure VM
+- Automatically deploying application updates after GitHub pushes
+- Supporting containerized deployments
+- Reducing deployment time
+- Simulating real-world CI/CD operations
+- Hosting applications on Azure cloud infrastructure

 ---

-# 🏗️ Solution Architecture
+# 🏗️ CI/CD Workflow Architecture

 ```text
 Developer Pushes Code to GitHub